tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_soft-face.md

   <img src="{{ site.url }}/img/pitl07/keyboard-sna-stage.png" />
 </figure>

 To control the movement of the cube -- or if you use your imagination, the 'snake' -- we'll use keyboard input.
-Add a [`keyTyped()`](https://py.processing.org/reference/keyTyped.html) function; this is called every-time a key is pressed.
+Add a [`keyTyped()`](https://py.processing.org/reference/keyTyped.html) function; this will be called every-time a key is pressed.
 Holding down a key likely results in repeated calls, the frequency of which is determined by your operating system.
-To establish which exactly which key has been pressed, print the [`key`](https://py.processing.org/reference/key.html) system variable, which will always hold the most recent key you have used (whether currently pressed or released).
+To establish which which key exactly has been pressed, print the [`key`](https://py.processing.org/reference/key.html) system variable which will always hold the most recent key you have used (whether currently pressed or released).

 {% highlight py %}
 def keyTyped():